linusjuni/gcl-processor/task2.md

 The detailed rules of the mandatory assignment are found [here](README.md).

-NOTE: ensure that the master branch of your repository is updated with:
+NOTE: ensure that the main branch of your repository is updated with:

 - MacOS, Linux: `./update.sh`
 - Windows: `update.ps1`